dknight/whoopee/2025-10-21 vim-setup-for-zx-development.md

 tags: zx vim

-# Setup NeoVim for ZX Spectrum development
+# Setup NeoVim for BASIC ZX Spectrum development

 Definitely, typing on the original ZX Spectrum keyboard gives a romantic retro charm.
 That’s not arguable.
 But if you want to speed